senx/pywarp/README.md

 | `<classname>` | various   | Value       | No       |

 Each DataFrame's `.attrs` dict contains:
-  - **warp10classname**: Classname of the geo time series (str).
+  - **warp10classname**: Classname of the Geo Time Series (str).
   - **warp10labels**: Labels associated with the time series (dict).
   - **warp10attributes**: Attributes of the time series (dict).

 ### 3. Fused GTS Data Frames

-Returned by `pywarp.ffetch`, this format amalgamates data from all fetched geo time series into columns of a single Pandas dataframe.
+Returned by `pywarp.ffetch`, this format amalgamates data from all fetched Geo Time Series into columns of a single Pandas dataframe.

 | Column Name/Prefix      | Data Type | Description                             | Optional |
 |-------------------------|-----------|-----------------------------------------|----------|